CPR/AED and First Aid Course Offerings

 Help save the life of a loved one, a friend, or even a complete stranger!
 The American Heart Association's 'watch-then-practice' format makes learning straight-forward and easy.
 Our training includes the most up-to-date guidelines and protocols, and are open to Studio members as well as the general public.

-Click on the link below to register for our June course offerings.
+Click on the link, below, to register for this valuable course.

 Are you apprehensive about taking your first CPR/AED course?
 No worries! - read below for a few testimonials from one of our recent participants: